LeanerCloud/AutoSpotting/README.md

-Unlike multiple commercial products in this space that cost a lot of money and attempt to lock you in, this project is fully open source and developed in the open by a vibrant community.
+Unlike multiple commercial products in this space that cost a lot of money and attempt to lock you in, this project is fully open source and developed in the open by a vibrant community of dozens of contributors.

 We urge you to support us on [Github Sponsors](https://github.com/sponsors/cristim) if this software helps you save any significant amount of money, this will greatly help